-After earning her second-class honors degree in English Literature, Barbara returned to Oswestry where she began writing Some Tame Gazelle about two fiftyish spinsters.
-Remarkably, she projected herself and Hilary thirty years in the future, wove her Oxford friends into the story, and further refined the Pym style, marked by wit, humor and delightful details of her characters' everyday life.
-She completed this first novel in 1935 when she was only 22 and periodically submitted it to publishers, but without initial success.
+After earning her second-class honours degree in English Literature, Barbara returned to Oswestry where she began writing Some Tame Gazelle, about two fiftyish spinsters.
+Remarkably, she projected herself and Hilary thirty years into the future, wove many of her Oxford friends into the story, and refined the Pym style, marked by wit, humour and delightful details of her characters' everyday lives.
+She completed this first novel in 1935 when she was only 22 and periodically sub-mitted it to publishers, but without initial success.
 Barbara started other stories and novels in the 1930s, notably Crampton Hodnet, which was published posthumously.

-When war overtook Europe in 1940, Barbara was assigned to the Censorship office at Bristol and after a painful romance, she decided to join the Wrens (Women's Royal Naval Service).
+When war overtook Europe in 1940, Barbara was assigned to the Censorship office at Bristol and then, after a painful romance, decided to join the Wrens (Women's Royal Naval Service).
 In 1944, she was posted to Naples until the end of the war.
-There she continued writing her diaries and notebooks, gathering material for the "stuff" of her novels.
-One of the naval officers she knew in Naples became the inspiration for Rocky Napier in Excellent Women.
+She continued writing her diaries and notebooks, gathering material for her novels – one of the naval officers she knew in Naples became the inspiration for Rocky Napier in Excellent Women.

-After thirteen years of modest success as a writer, in 1963, Barbara submitted An Unsuitable Attachment to Jonathan Cape, her publisher; to her dismay, it was rejected as being out of step with the times.
+In 1963, after thirteen years of modest success as a writer, Barbara submitted An Unsuitable Attachment to Jonathan Cape, her publisher; to her dismay, it was rejected as being out of step with the times.
 This was, of course, a severe blow.
 She tried sending An Unsuitable Attachment to other publishers, only to have it rejected.
 She revised it, but still the rejection letters came.
 In all, twenty publishers refused to publish her latest novel.

-This devastating experience plunged Barbara Pym into what she and her friends would ruefully term "the wilderness," a literary limbo from which it appeared she would never emerge.
-"I get moments of gloom and pessimism when it seems as if nobody could ever like my kind of writing again.... " she wrote in 1970.
+This devastating experience plunged Barbara Pym into what she and her friends would ruefully term 'the wilderness,' a literary limbo from which it appeared she would never emerge.
+'I get moments of gloom and pessimism when it seems as if nobody could ever like my kind of writing again....' she wrote in 1970.
 But despite the bleak future, she continued to write.
-Drawing on her relationship, at the age of forty-nine, with a thirty-two-year-old antiques dealer, Barbara started writing The Sweet Dove Died, a darker novel than her previous works, that brings to life the incomparable Leonora Eyre, who seeks to possess a younger man.
+Drawing on her relationship, at the age of forty-nine, with a thirty-two-year-old gay antiques dealer, Barbara started writing The Sweet Dove Died, a darker novel than her previous works that brings to life the incomparable Leonora Eyre, who seeks to possess a younger man.
 It, too, was rejected by several publishers in the late sixties and early seventies.

-Misfortune of another kind struck Barbara in 1971--she was diagnosed with breast cancer and underwent a mastectomy; in 1974 she suffered a minor stroke.
-She then retired from the Institute and went to live with Hilary at her cottage in Finstock, Oxfordshire.
+Misfortune of another kind struck Barbara in 1971, when she was diagnosed with breast cancer and underwent a mastectomy; in 1974 she suffered a minor stroke.
+She then retired from the Institute and went to live with Hilary in a cottage in Finstock, Oxfordshire.
 Still writing, Barbara turned her energies toward a new novel inspired by her recent retirement.
-The story of four office workers, two on the verge of retirement, became Quartet in Autumn, darker still than The Sweet Dove Died but unmistakably Pym.
+The story of four insignificant office workers on the verge of retirement became Quartet in Autumn, darker still than The Sweet Dove Died but unmistakably Pym.
 Inexplicably, Jonathan Cape rejected the book in 1976, as did another publisher.

 A few months later her fortunes changed with startling suddenness.
-In the 21 January 1977 issue of the Times Literary Supplement, Barbara Pym was twice named (by Philip Larkin and Lord David Cecil) as "the most underrated novelist of the century."
-With astonishing speed, she emerged from "the wilderness" after sixteen years of obscurity, to almost instant fame and recognition.
+In the 21 January 1977 issue of the Times Literary Supplement, Barbara Pym was twice named (by Philip Larkin and Lord David Cecil) as 'the most underrated novelist of the century.'
+With astonishing speed, she emerged from 'the wilderness' after sixteen years of obscurity, to almost instant fame and recognition.
 Macmillan accepted Quartet in Autumn for publication in 1977 and it was short-listed for the Booker Prize.
 In 1978, Macmillan published The Sweet Dove Died; both new novels drew critical acclaim in the United Kingdom and Macmillan hastened to reprint all the novels.
 American audiences were quickly introduced to Barbara by E.P.
-Dutton which, in 1978, began publishing all of her novels.
+Dutton who, in 1978, began publishing all of her novels.
 Furthermore, the books were translated into many foreign languages and Pym enjoyed international acclaim.

-But fate intervened once again, dealing its final blow to Barbara.
-Only two years after her rediscovery, her cancer returned and this time, treatments were unsuccessful.
-She rushed to finish her new novel, A Few Green Leaves, and she died at the Michael Sobell House, a hospice in Oxford, on 11 January 1980.
+But fate intervened once again.
+Only two years after her rediscovery her cancer returned, and this time treatments were unsuccessful.
+She rushed to finish her new novel, A Few Green Leaves, knowing it would be her farewell to her readers.
+Barbara died at the Michael Sobell House, a hospice in Oxford, on 11 January 1980.
 She is buried in the churchyard at Finstock beside her sister, who died in 2004.